Name: Liang Wenbo

 Early career

-Having reached the semi-finals of the World under-21 Championship in 2004, Liang went further the following year when he won the tournament, defeating countryman Tian Pengfei 11-9 in Bahrain.
+Having reached the semi-finals of the World under-21 Championship in 2004, Liang Wenbo was to go further the following year when he won the tournament, defeating countryman Tian Pengfei 11-9 in Bahrain.
 As well as being a significant victory on the international stage, this also gained him a spot on the main tour for 2005/6 where he has remained ever since.

-For a rookie, his debut season on the tour was a quietly impressive one as he managed to improve enough to qualify for the final stages of the 2006 Welsh Open.
-Having made it this far he defeated veteran Nigel Bond 5-0 before narrowly losing out to Graeme Dott 5-3 in the last 32.
-He had at least just about done enough to retain his place on the tour for another year by virtue of finishing up 7th on the one year list of players outside of the top 64.
+For a rookie, his début season as a professional was to prove quietly impressive as he was able to qualify for the final stages of the 2006 Welsh Open.
+Having made it this far he then defeated veteran Nigel Bond 5-0 before narrowly losing out to Graeme Dott 5-3 in the last 32.
+He had though done enough to retain his place on the tour for another year by virtue of finishing 7th on the one-year list of players outside of the top 64.

 World Championship breakthrough